 Beautiful waterfront ice rink at Penn's Landing in Old City Philadelphia

-A quiet day skating with scenic vistas of the Benjamin Franklin bridge in the background
+A view of the Benjamin Franklin bridge from the Riverrink in Philadelphia

-Philly is home to 2 gorgeous ice rinks.
-Surprisingly, the city does not receive much press regarding its’ wonderful ice rinks, which really is a shame.
-The 2 rinks here really rival the best-of-the-best found in the major cities including the wonderful Wollman Rink in NYC and Millennium Park rink in Chicago.
-Compared to the nearby Central Park and Rockefeller rinks in NYC, skating in Philly is more affordable, not to mention way less crowded.
-This means you can almost always get on the rink without waiting in line.
+These rinks definitely rival the best-of-the-best I’ve come across in other major cities like the wonderful Wollman Rink in NYC and Millennium Park rink in Chicago.
+Compared to the nearby Central Park and Rockefeller rinks in NYC, skating here is more affordable, not to mention way less crowded.
+I also love the scenic setting on the Delaware River; it’s really unique.

 River rink at Penn's Landing in Old City Philadelphia

-The best rink in Philly is the Riverrink located along the Delaware River at Penn’s Landing in Old City.
+I would definitely say that this is one of the top winter activities to add to your bucket list.
 Not many ice rinks feature wonderful views of the waterfront, so this alone gives it an edge.
-On top of fabulous scenery, it’s a great value at just $17 (skates +admission).
-Bring your own skates and a session will only set you back 5 bucks – a wise investment for locals looking for endless outdoor fun during the winter season.
+On top of fabulous scenery, it’s a great value coming in under 20 bucks (skates +admission).
+Bring your own skates and a session will only set you back 5 bucks: a wise investment for locals looking for endless outdoor fun during the chilly months.
+I have saved tons of money over the past 15 years by purchasing a pair of skates: those rentals really add up.

 Winterfest